wittlock/ngx-image-zoom/README.md

 magnification | 1 | The zoom factor to be used by default.
-1 means we use the fullImage at its actual resolution. zoomMode | 'hover' | The mode of zooming to use, these are explained in a table below. enableScrollZoom | false | Boolean that toggles if the mouse wheel should be captured when hovering over the image to adjust magnification. enableLens | false | If enabled only a small portion around the mouse cursor will actually magnify instead of the entire image area. lensWidth | 100 | Width of the lens, if enabled. lensHeight | 100 | Height of the lens, if enabled.
+1 means we use the fullImage at its actual resolution. zoomMode | 'hover' | The mode of zooming to use, these are explained in a table below. enableScrollZoom | false | Boolean that toggles if the mouse wheel should be captured when hovering over the image to adjust magnification. scrollStepSize | 0.1 | When using scroll zoom this setting determines how big steps each scroll changes the zoom. enableLens | false | If enabled only a small portion around the mouse cursor will actually magnify instead of the entire image area. lensWidth | 100 | Width of the lens, if enabled. lensHeight | 100 | Height of the lens, if enabled.